fpereiro/gotoB/readme.md

 ['button', {onclick: B.ev ('submit', 'data', {raw: 'this.value'}, {raw: 'event'})}]
 ```

-If an object has a key `raw` but its value is not a string, it will be considered as a literal argument instead:
+If an object has a key `raw` but its value is not a string, it will be considered as a normal argument instead:

 ```javascript
 ['button', {onclick: B.ev ('submit', 'data', {raw: 0})}]